Tell us your ideas

-Below are the ideas that you have sent to us so far (in no particular order)
+Below are the ideas that you have sent to us so far.

-1. A knit cashemere scarf, the same dimentions as a large pashmina.
+1. A knit cashmere scarf, the same dimensions as a large pashmina.
 I

 have a plain knit shawl, just a fine knit rectangle, and I love it.

 But it is synthetic and I would love it so much more if it were

 cashmere.
 Pretty much any colour would do, I would prefer ruby red,

 black, ivory, dark brown or dark olive green.

 2. A shawl with sleeves.
 Like these:

 It needs to be long and not too wide, so you can cross it in front and

 tie it back.
 Again, any colour of the above will do.